 Open Access Initiatives

 Supporting Open Access in sustainable and scalable ways is deeply important to VIVA libraries.
-The VIVA Open Access Task Force, started in 2021, has given special focus to this issue for the VIVA shared collections, including developing the following Umbrella Values for the consortium to apply when considering statewide OA models:
+The VIVA Open Access Task Force in 2021 gave special focus to this issue for the VIVA shared collections, including developing the following Umbrella Values for the consortium to apply when considering statewide OA models:

 - Openness to experimentation and speculative models